 Labor Relations: Provides labor relations advice and assistance.
 Serves as the point of contact for all labor relations matters.
 Conducts negotiations with labor organizations.
 Represents FSA in proceedings before arbitrators or the Federal Labor Relations Authority, and in dealings with OPM and other agencies in labor relations.

-- Leadership Development and Federal Student Aid Improvement Division
+- Management and Leadership Development Division

-- Employee Development Division
+- Employee Development Division.

 Employee Development Division